 Getting to Know the Common App

 Anybody aspiring to attend college in the United States will come across the Common Application.
-In excess of one million students use it each year to make their application to colleges from Maine to California.
+Over one million students use it each year to make their application to colleges from Maine to California.
 Here is the Ivy Central quick guide to the Common App.

 What is the Common App

-The Common Application is a platform that is used for making applications to multiple colleges through one centralised process.
+The Common Application is a platform that is used for making applications to multiple colleges through one centralized process.
 It started 40 years ago when a group of fifteen colleges decided it would be a good idea to come together and simplify the application process.
 Today it is accepted by nearly 900 colleges, mostly in the United States but also a few in other countries including Canada and the United Kingdom.
 In addition to being the ‘form’, students fill in to apply to college the Common App has become a resource students use to research colleges, request recommendations and manage their application deadlines.

 You can find the Common App at commonapp.org, from there you can create an account to start your application or explore the many resources offered.
-There is no cost for opening an account, using the resources or completing the application, colleges will however charge an application fee.
+There is no cost for opening an account, using the resources, or completing the application, colleges will however charge an application fee.

 Completing the Common App